ulif/psj.policy/src/psj/policy/transforms/README.txt

    >>> from psj.policy.transforms.odt_to_html import Odt2Html

-But this class in fact is merely a wrapper around the real document converter defined in the ``cmd_xsltproc.Document`` class.
+But this class in fact is merely a wrapper around the real document converter defined in the ``xslttrans.Document`` class.
+This converter is used by default for odt-to-HTML transformations.

+We provide, however, also a converter, that uses an external programme called ``xsltproc``, which normally comes with libxml/libxslt.
+This converter is defined in ``cmd_xsltproc.Document``.

 All converters that run external commands in here are named ``cmd_<progname>``, while all transformers are named after the transformation they perform, for instance ``odt_to_html``.